-For women, the onset of hormone decline can sometimes be rather sudden with the abrupt onset of hot flashes, sleep disturbance, mood swings, and symptoms of skin or vaginal dryness.
-These symptoms tend to resolve within a fairly quick time frame when hormone levels are restored.
-For men, the onset of symptoms can often be very gradual over a span of five to 10 years as testosterone and other essential hormone levels gradually decline at a rate of about 10 percent per year.
-Given its subjectivity and gradual onset, some men are often unaware what changes have occurred.
-Very often it is those around them, particularly their spouse, who point out that they have become much more lethargic, much less motivated, have gained weight, have noticed a decrease in libido, poor exercise tolerance, and general overall diminishment in life enjoyment.
+For women, the onset of hormone decline can sometimes be rather sudden.
+Some of the abrupt onset symptoms include hot flashes, sleep disturbance, mood swings, and skin or vaginal dryness.
+These symptoms tend to resolve quickly when we can restore hormone levels.
+For men, symptom onset may occur gradually over five to 10 years, as testosterone and other hormone levels decline about 10 percent per year.
+Given its subjectivity and gradual onset, some men are often unaware of any changes.
+Very often it is a spouse or close family member who points out that they have become much more lethargic, much less motivated, have gained weight, have noticed a decrease in libido, poor exercise tolerance, and diminished life enjoyment.
 Restoration of testosterone and other hormone levels to a more optimal and younger age will tend to diminish and mitigate those overall concerning symptoms while substantially improving overall long-term health.